Lormyn/aml-agent-adk/README.md

 # Setup

-To run the agent, you will need to set the following environment variables.
-You can create a `.env` file in the `aml_agent` directory to store these variables.
-Keep in mind you need to configure your MCP server and tools to read from your BigQuery dataset & tables.
+Create a `.env` file in the `aml_agent` directory to store the below variables (which you need to set).

+Keep in mind you also need to configure your MCP server and tools to read from your BigQuery dataset & tables in order for the agent to run.

 ```
 GOOGLE_GENAI_USE_VERTEXAI=1